Updated August 3rd, 2021

 - Johnson & Johnson: The J&J/Janssen COVID-19 vaccine, “JNJ-78436735” does use the abortion-related PER.c6 cell line for ongoing production.
 This cell line was also used in the development and testing of the vaccine.
 PER.c6 is a proprietary cell line owned by Janssen, a subsidiary of Johnson & Johnson, developed from retinal cells from an 18-week-old fetus aborted in 1985.
 This vaccine is currently in use.
 This is a single-dose vaccine, unlike other COVID vaccines which require 2 doses.

-- AstroZenica: The AstroZenica/University of Oxford vaccine “AZD1222” does use the HEK-293 cell line for production.
+- AstraZeneca: The AstraZeneca/University of Oxford vaccine “AZD1222” does use the HEK-293 cell line for production.
 This cell like was also used in both development and testing of the vaccine.
-The AstroZenica vaccine is not approved in the United States.
-It was previously approved elsewhere, but removed from use due to safety and efficacy concerns.
+The AstraZeneca vaccine is not approved in the United States.

 Is there a moral and/or ethical difference between vaccines that require fetal cell lines for ongoing production vs. those that used these cell lines for testing/development?
 If possible, should Catholics make a brand choice to avoid the Johnson and Johnson vaccine (which uses fetal cell lines for ongoing production)?